 Back in the 1960s, researchers began to realize the important connection between migraine and a certain neurotransmitter – serotonin.
 As the decades went by, there was an increasing interest in the relationship between serotonin and migraine, and finding ways use this knowledge to treat attacks.

 Today we know more about the complexity of migraine and migraine attacks.
 But serotonin remains an important, and at times controversial, component.
 Low levels of serotonin not only relate to migraine, but other comorbid diseases and disorders, including depression, sleep problems, and other types of chronic pain.
+One complimentary treatment has been especially studied as a migraine preventative – 5-hydroxytryptophan, or 5-HTP.

 The body uses 5-HTP naturally in the creation of serotonin.
 As a supplement, 5-HTP is made from the seeds of griffonia simplicifolia, a climbing shrub native to central and west Africa.
 5-HTP supplements have been used to treat a variety of conditions, including depression, fibromyalgia, insomnia, obesity, and sleep disorders.